hseager/Classic-WoW-Talent-Planner/README.md

-# Classic WoW Talent Calculator
+# Classic WoW Talent Planner
-A talent calculator for Classic WoW
+A talent planner for World of Warcraft Classic